Mendez01/DarwinProject/README.md

 SocialExplorer.csv - Dataset that contains information on number of people that drive to work and population from the 2012 American Community Survey.
 (2/2)

 ModeShareInfluencers.ipynb - Notebook that shows the regression model cleaning and creation process.

+social_explorer_columns.txt - Dictionary for data in SocialExplorer.csv

+sld_userguide.pdf - Guide to data in SmartLocationDB.csv